Reviews: this is what they said about Ghost

 The same logic applies with e-commerce tools.
 Pick your favorite one and embed your e-commerce tool.

 Limited to bloggers?

-I strongly disagree.
-While Ghost is branding itself as « the professional publishing platform » you can see here that Ghost can build « standard websites » with or without a blogging section.
+While Ghost is branding itself as « the professional publishing platform » you can build « plain standard websites » with or without a blogging section.

-At the end of the day it's all about the way you structure your website, your navigation, the pictures you use (or not), etc.
+At the end of the day, it's all about the way you structure your website.

 It's coming with the version 3.
 The Ghost team is working hard to bring a membership section built-in the software.